marcopaga/marcopaga.github.io/content/entries/github-actions-testen-tekton-ci.md

 In summary, it is important to know for the rest of the process that the status of the execution can be retrieved via the Kubernetes API.
 To create a stable test setup, it is important to react to status changes with time-outs and perform verifications.

 In addition to direct interaction with `kubectl`, Tekton provides a specialized command line interface (CLI) that interacts directly with the cluster via the currently used Kubernetes context.
 Many Kubernetes-based tools come with a suitable CLI to work efficiently with the platform. `tkn` is the corresponding go binary which can be run on different platforms without any problems.
-Installation instructions can be found via the GitHub repository [^4].
+Installation instructions can be found via the [GitHub repository](https://github.com/tektoncd/cli).
 With this CLI it is then easier to retrieve e.g. the tasks and pipelines.
 Here is a short example:
 	tkn task list --all-namespaces
 	tkn pipeline list --all-namespaces